gitbls/sdm/README.md

     The First Boot process will wait for and use the first non-mounted USB device that is found.
 If the file `local-settings.txt` is not found on that USB device, First Boot will print a message on the console, and the wait process will be restarted, so the remote user can update their USB device as needed.
 See /usr/share/zoneinfo/iso3166.tab for the complete WiFi Country code list.
 If `--loadlocal` is used, `--wifi-country` and the WiFi Country setting obtained from `--l10n` are ignored.

+    In addition to the switch value USB, the `--loadlocal` switch also accepts the values `flashled` and `internet`.
+The `flashled` value causes the First Boot process to flash the green Pi LED with progress indicators.
+See the LED Flashing section below for details.
+The `internet` value causes First Boot to check that the Pi has Internet access.
+If there is no internet access, First Boot will restart the load from USB process.

 * `--locale` *localename* &mdash; The locale is specified just as you'd set it in raspi-config.
 For example, in the USA, one might use en_US.UTF-8, and in the UK en_UK.UTF-8.
 See /usr/share/i18n/SUPPORTED for a complete locale list.
 * `--noextend` &mdash; Do not extend the IMG file at all
 * `--norestart` or `--noreboot` &mdash; Do not restart the system after the First Boot.
 This is useful if you set `--restart` when you build the image, but want to disable the automatic restart for a particular SD Card when you burn it.